Research recipes and ingredients for festive favourites such as mince pies and Christmas pudding.

 Did you know…the Christmas Poinsettia plant was found in Mexico in the 1820s by American Dr. Joel Roberts Poinsett, an amateur botanist and the first US Minister to Mexico in 1825?
 He took the plant across the border and it was later developed for commercial use in the USA.

-PLEASING PAGES TO PERUSE: Advent & Nativity – CLICK HERE; The Outdoor Room – CLICK HERE; Advent: Selection – CLICK HERE; Top 30 Movies & Reviews – CLICK HERE; Cards For All Tastes – CLICK HERE; Gifts: Bespoke & Personal – CLICK HERE
+PLEASING PAGES TO PERUSE: Advent & Nativity – CLICK HERE; The Outdoor Room – CLICK HERE; Advent Calendars – CLICK HERE; Top 30 Movies & Reviews – CLICK HERE; Cards For All Tastes – CLICK HERE; Gifts: Bespoke & Personal – CLICK HERE

 The Day in Detail:

-Mrs. C says: If you are planning to make your own Christmas cake, pudding or mince pies, then dig out your favourite recipe books and write out the ingredients you will need ready for the big bake.
+Mrs. C says: If you are planning to make your own Christmas cake, pudding or mince pies, write out the ingredients you will need ready for the big bake.
 If you have never tried making your own Christmas goodies before, why not try at least one of the essentials?
 The smells alone will catapult you headlong into Christmas.
-For me, Mrs. C, Christmas cooking equals Mrs. D. That’s D for Delia, of course.

-Mrs. C: Well..erm…you get my point.
-Please feel free to ignore him.
-Delia’s first Christmas book in 1990 was an instant classic.
-In 2009, she delved into her Christmas past and delivered “Delia’s Happy Christmas” for a whole new generation of cooks.
-Delia included lots of new recipes to sit alongside the tried and trusted old ones.
-As the inside cover reads: “This is the definitive guide to cooking for Christmas…You’ll find detailed advice on shopping and suppliers, planning, cooking ahead and for the freezer, menus to cover the whole holiday and an hour-by-hour countdown to the last crucial 36 hours.”
+Mrs. C: You could go to your favourite cook or chef of choice for inspiration.
+Their Christmas books alone are so festive.
+Delia Smith’s first Christmas book in 1990 was an instant classic.
+In 2009, she delivered “Delia’s Happy Christmas” for a whole new generation of cooks and included lots of new recipes to sit alongside the tried and trusted old ones.
 On pages 22 and 23 of the book, there are lists of reminders for food and drink items – as well as non-food shopping like Clingfilm, cake boards, parchment and so on – you might need to buy in.
 Perfect.

 Ed Elf: You do like a list, don’t you?